shanjana91/rock-paper-scissor-game/README.md

+# Rock paper Scissors game
-# A simple Rock paper Scissor game coded using python
+## A simple Rock paper Scissor game coded using python

 #### What it does ?
 - A simple text-based Rock paper Scissor game coded using python